Updated 6 February 2023

 This is a PDF of the instructions I found on the Internet.

 There is a photo-etched sheet with the kit.
-I will be the first time I will use photo-etched parts.
+It will be the first time I will be using photo-etched parts.
 I know they are not that easy to work with.
 We will see.
 My goal is to finish this project by April 29, 2019, 75 years after the sinking of HMCS Athabaskan G07.